Frozen Shoulder: we can help!

 A frozen shoulder seems to result from the way the brain

-responds to inflammation around the long head of the biceps, in
+responds to inflammation around the long head of the biceps, in the

-switching off groups of muscles and changing their dynamics.
+off groups of muscles and changing their dynamics.

 Traditionally, muscles are thought to operate around joints in triangles; one muscle group holds the joint still (fixators), one muscle tenses up and pulls the joint one way (agonist) whilst another opposite muscle (antagonist) relaxes.